-- Motor phases - Feedback components such as: - Digital/analog Hall sensors - Incremental encoders with or without line drivers. - Not all options of the BiSS-C interface are supported by FAULHABER Motion Controllers of the V3.0 series.
+- Motor phases - Feedback components such as: - Digital/analog Hall sensors - Incremental encoders with or without line drivers. - Absolute encoder with BiSS-C or SSI interface. - Not all options of the BiSS-C interface are supported by FAULHABER Motion Controllers of the V3.0 series.
 Before using encoders from other manufacturers, clarify the compatibility with FAULHABER Support. - Motion Controllers with RS232, CANopen or EtherCAT interface can also be operated independently of the communications interface if a pre-programmed function or sequence program has been programmed without digital command controls.